“Integrity without knowledge is useless, and knowledge without integrity is dangerous.” – Samuel Johnson

 Both Dr. Sazawal and his wife were born in Srinagar, Kashmir.
 He graduated from the Tyndale Biscoe Memorial High School and the Amar Singh College, and completed his post-graduate engineering studies in the U.S. His wife graduated from the Women’s College, Srinagar, and did her post-graduate studies in Economics at the University of Kashmir.

 Dr. Sazawal is a specialist in nuclear fuel cycle technologies with over four decades of professional experience in advanced energy programs.
-He is a member of the U.S. Department of Commerce’s Civil Nuclear Trade Advisory Committee (CINTAC), an advisory position to which he was appointed by the U.S. Government in 2011.
+He was a member of the U.S. Department of Commerce’s Civil Nuclear Trade Advisory Committee (CINTAC), an advisory position to which he was appointed by the U.S. Government in 2011 that was renewed bi-annually until his retirement in 2018.
 He is a founding steering committee member of the Indo-U.S. Brain Trust, a non-government organization set up in 2016 to promote and enhance high technology and scientific collaboration between the U.S. and India.

 Khir Bhawani Mandir